What is meant by reservation or affirmative action?

 However, reservation is just one of the methods for social upliftment.
-There are many other methods like providing scholarships, funds, coachings, and other welfare schemes.
+There are many other methods like providing scholarships, funds, coaching, and other welfare schemes.

 The way the reservation is implemented and executed in India is largely governed by vote-bank politics.

 Indian Consitution allowed reservation only for socially and educationally backward classes.
-However, in India, it became caste-based reservation instead of class-based reservation.
+However, in India, it became a caste-based reservation instead of a class-based reservation.

 Initially, the reservation was intended only for SC/ST communities – that too for a period of 10 years (1951-1961).
-However, it got extended ever since.
-After the implementation of Mandal Commission report in 1990, the scope of the reservation was widened to include Other Backward Communities (OBCs).
+However, it has extended ever since.
+After the implementation of the Mandal Commission report in 1990, the scope of the reservation was widened to include Other Backward Communities (OBCs).

 The benefits of the reservation were successively enjoyed only by a few communities (or families), excluding the truly deserving ones.
-Even 70 years after independence, the demand for reservation has only increased.
+Even 70 years after independence, the demand for reservations has only increased.

-Now, with the introduction of economic criteria for reservation, in addition to the caste-criteria which already existed, things have become more complicated.
+Now, with the introduction of economic criteria for reservation, in addition to the caste criteria that already existed, things have become more complicated.

 Unequals should not be treated equally, but is reservation the only solution?

-There is no doubt that unequals should not be treated equally.
+There is no doubt that unequal people should not be treated equally.
 However, is the current system of unequal treatment perfect?
 Is it creating more injustice?
-Is it the only way out in a welfare-nation?
+Is it the only way out in a welfare nation?
 It’s time to introspect.

 Denying India, the service of the meritorious candidates, who see them being overtaken by others with lesser academic performance or brilliance, is also a crime and injustice.

-Aren’t there any alternative mechanisms to uplift the marginalised so that everyone gets equal opportunities?
+Aren’t there any alternative mechanisms to uplift the marginalized so that everyone gets equal opportunities?
 How is affirmative action done in other countries?

-Reforms in the reservation system of India is the need of the hour.
+Reforms in the reservation system of India are the need of the hour.
 However, as the subject of reservation revolves around a lot of votes, parties are reluctant to disrupt the existing system.

 50% Cap on Caste-Based Reservations